fitranpramakrisna/Data-and-AI-Projects/README.md

 ## 📚 Documentation

-Setiap sub-repositori memiliki dokumentasi lengkap:
+Each sub-repository has complete documentation:

 - **Data Analysis**: `/data-analysis/README.md`
 - **Data Engineering**: `/data-engineering/README.md`
 - **Machine Learning**: `/machine-learning/README.md`

-Untuk instruksi detail tentang setiap proyek, lihat README di folder masing-masing.
+For detailed instructions on each project, see the README in the respective folder.

 ---

 ## 🔐 Security & Best Practices

-- ✅ Gunakan `.gitignore` untuk sensitive files
+- ✅ Use `.gitignore` for sensitive files
-- ✅ Store credentials di environment variables
+- ✅ Store credentials in environment variables
-- ✅ Regular security audits untuk dependencies
+- ✅ Regular security audits for dependencies
-- ✅ Version control untuk semua data pipelines
+- ✅ Version control for all data pipelines
-- ✅ Documentation untuk reproducibility
+- ✅ Documentation for reproducibility

 ---

 ## 🤝 Contributing

-1. Fork repository
+1. Fork the repository
-2. Create feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit changes (`git commit -m 'Add AmazingFeature'`)
-4. Push ke branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open Pull Request
+5. Open a Pull Request

 ---

 ## 📞 Contact & Support

-- **Issues**: Report bugs dan feature requests di GitHub Issues
+- **Issues**: Report bugs and feature requests on GitHub Issues
-- **Discussions**: Kolaborasi dan Q&A di GitHub Discussions
+- **Discussions**: Collaboration and Q&A on GitHub Discussions
-- **Documentation**: Check `/docs` folder untuk guides lengkap
+- **Documentation**: Check `/docs` folder for complete guides

 ---

 ## 📝 License

-Proyek ini dilisensikan di bawah MIT License - lihat file LICENSE untuk detail.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---